 Scams That Target the Elderly: How To Spot and Prevent Elderly Abuse

 In today’s world, scams are common.
-And if you’re a carer, or you have elderly relatives, then you should know that the elderly are frequently the target of scams.
+And if you’re a carer, or you have elderly relatives, then you should know that the elderly are frequently the target of unscrupulous individuals.
 Particularly when it comes to technology-based scams, the elderly are especially vulnerable.
-So we’re taking a look at the kinds of scams that target older customers, as well as how the elderly can be protected.
+So we’re taking a look at the kinds of frauds that target older customers, as well as how the elderly can be protected.
 Knowing what these scams are and how they work should help save yourself, your clients, or your relatives from what can be a hefty financial cost.

 Elderly Scams: The Basics